RequestNetwork/requestNetwork/packages/docs/docs/guides/7-protocol/1-request-ipfs-network.md

 ## Why Request uses IPFS?

-Request uses IPFS to store transactions data in a decentralized way.
+Request uses IPFS to store transaction data in a decentralized way.
 Transactions are actions done on a request, for example: create, accept, reject...

 When files are stored in IPFS, they are kept locally on the IPFS node, and are accessible by any node connected to the network.
 To access this file IPFS [creates a unique hash](https://medium.com/textileio/whats-really-happening-when-you-add-a-file-to-ipfs-ae3b8b5e4b0f) that identifies the file.
 We store this hash on the Request smart contract to have a trustless list of transactions.

 ## Why Request uses a dedicated IPFS network?

 The main IPFS network has tens of thousands of nodes and a huge amount of files.
 All of the Request transactions are a tiny fraction of the IPFS network.
-To find a transaction file, the Request Node IPFS have to [traverse many nodes](https://medium.com/textileio/how-the-ipfs-dht-works-47af8bfd3c6a) on the network.
+To find a transaction file, the Request Node IPFS has to [traverse many nodes](https://medium.com/textileio/how-the-ipfs-dht-works-47af8bfd3c6a) on the network.
 Content retrieval is currently quite slow on IPFS.

 By creating a dedicated IPFS network for Request, our network is isolated from the rest of the IPFS network.
 This means that all the Request IPFS nodes will only communicate with other Request Nodes.
 By keeping the network small, we can make sure most nodes are connected between themselves and asking for files can be done directly to a node instead of through a traversal.